DSC-McMaster-U/Workshops/README.md

 - Each workshop/talk should have a seperate folder created with a `README` inside to serve as a guide for that topic.
   - See [Creating an Effective GitHub profile](https://github.com/DSC-McMaster-U/Workshops/tree/main/Creating%20an%20Effective%20GitHub%20Profile) folder as an Example
 - Guides can be split into seperate `README` files in subfolders if it makes sense or if the workshop if part of a series

+## Resources

+If you not sure how to contribute on GitHub, check out our [first contribution guide](https://github.com/DSC-McMaster-U/Workshops/tree/main/Creating%20an%20Effective%20GitHub%20Profile) that walks you through making your first open source contribution.

+To Learn about Git/GitHub Basics, follow this official [guide](https://guides.github.com/introduction/git-handbook/) or see videos on GitHub's [youtube channel](https://www.youtube.com/githubguides).